 Dr. David Begg is chairman of the Pensions Authority and of the Mater Misericordiae group of hospitals.
 He is a former general secretary of the Irish Congress of Trade Unions(ICTU).
 He was CEO of Concern Worldwide from 1997 to 2001 and is currently chairman of Barnardos Children's Charity.
 He holds an MA in International Relations from DCU and a PhD in Sociology from NUI Maynooth.

-Ivan Doherty is a director of Pillar Global Connections, a strategic communications company.
+Ivan Doherty is Senior Advisor for Government Relations and Strategy at Apple.
 For more than two decades he served as a senior associate and director of political party programs at the Washington based National Democratic Institute.
 He was an adjunct professor at Georgetown University lecturing on political parties and governance and was also a guest lecturer at the US State Department Training Institute and the Walsh School of Foreign Service.
 He served as a foreign policy adviser to Governor Howard Dean, Chairman of the US Democratic Party.
 Court Appointed Special Advocate at the Washington DC Superior Court.
 Former General Secretary of Fine Gael.

 Micheál Collins is Assistant Professor of Social Policy at School of Social Policy, Social Work and Social Justice, at University College Dublin.
 He was previously a Senior Economist at the Nevin Economic Research Institute (NERI), as well as a member of the Commission on Taxation (2008-2009) and the Government's Advisory Group on Tax and Social Welfare (2011-2014).